Now more than ever we’re taking real steps to take care of our people and our guests–it’s the Chipotle thing to do.

 Every employee has access to mental and emotional health support via their mobile phone.

-In addition to issuing $9M in discretionary bonuses to our restaurant teams, Chipotle increased hourly pay by 10% to help them and their families during this time.
+Chipotle has issued $9M in discretionary bonuses to our restaurant teams to help them and their families during this time.

 Q: How is Chipotle responding to the COVID-19 outbreak?